Improve Your Digestive Health with the Right Fibre Supplements

 Fermentable & Viscous Fibre

 Fibre can also be classified as fermentable or viscous.
 Fermentable fibre refers to the type that fuels friendly gut bacteria in the large intestine, aiding digestion, reducing inflammation, and regulating blood sugar.
-While viscous fibre forms a thick gel-like substance when mixed with water, slowing digestion and aiding in nutrient absorption.
+Viscous fibre forms a thick gel-like substance when mixed with water, slowing digestion and aiding in nutrient absorption.

 Shop Fibre Supplements: Fibre Gummies, Powders, & Capsules